La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _The snakes surrounded the rod._
 > _The snakes together as a mass surrounded the rod._

-— here, we don't care about individual snakes but we state that snakes as a mass surrounded the rod.
+— here, we don't care about individual snakes, but we state that snakes as a mass surrounded the rod.

 <pixra url="/assets/pixra/cilre/sruri_since.svg" caption="le pa since cu sruri le prenu" definition="The snake surrounded the person."></pixra>